sci-comp/SceneBuilder/README.md

 Our chair item is now ready!

 Note that the result of scene path being a field of a given SceneBuilderItem instance is that if the item PackedScene is moved around in FileSystem, then the PackedScene will no longer be found by SceneBuilder.
-Todo: How can we update paths when moving PackedScene files?
-For now, we should manually update scene path fields, or simply delete then recreate SceneBuilderItem resources in bulk.
+If we need to move a PackedScene item in FileSystem, then we should manually update scene path fields, or simply delete then recreate SceneBuilderItem resources in bulk.

-Although we demonstrate how to automatically generate items and icons in the next section, once a SceneBuilderItem is made, it must be edited by hand for any further changes. (todo: create a script to update SceneBuilderItem resources in bulk?)
+Although we demonstrate how to automatically generate items and icons in the next section, once a SceneBuilderItem is made, it must be edited by hand for any further changes.

 ### Batch create items